FrostySLr/LCPR-Jetson/README.md

 # License Plate Recognition System using Jetson Nano with Computer Vision and OCR
 ## Description
-A basic Watering System that uses ESP32-WiFi with Blynk integration and 16*2 LCD Display as a HUD

 ## Components
 **MicroComputer**
 - NVIDIA Jetson Nano 4GB<br/>